Are you planning a trip to Disney World, and need to know:

-Then, as your vacation nears, and you are planning your itinerary, pick your individual park days based on when you can get Advanced Dining Reservations for the restaurants you want, Extra Magic Hours, and other events that you are interested in.
+Then, as your vacation nears, and you are planning your itinerary, pick your individual park days based on when you can get Advanced Dining Reservations (ADRs) for the restaurants you want, Extra Magic Hours, and other events that you are interested in.

-We recommend avoiding parks on Extra Magic Hours (EMH) days.
+We generally recommend avoiding parks on Extra Magic Hours (EMH) days.
 Park crowd levels are at their lowest the day after EMH.
 The rest of our Disney World simple planning process is here.

 How We Predict Disney World Crowds

 We use a number of methods to predict Disney World crowd levels, such as: